zedlopez/ifm/Writing with Inform.md

 Testing a story – and indeed writing a story so that it is easy to test consistently – is an art in itself.
 We should expect that we'll do some preliminary testing, both by running test commands and by playing through the story ourselves, and that we'll then hand on the story to beta-testers who will tell us about faults in the play experience that we haven't been able to see.

 Every time Inform builds a new story file, it assembles a vast amount of information about that world, in the form of the Index.
-Often a visit to the Index is all that's needed to explain a piece of undesired behavior.
+Often a visit to the Index is all that's needed to explain a piece of undesired behaviour.

 Is travel not working as it should?
 Check the World index and see whether the map shows the rooms arranged the way you thought.

-Are objects not showing the behavior you'd expect based on their kind?
+Are objects not showing the behaviour you'd expect based on their kind?
 Check the Kinds index and make sure they've been defined as the kind of thing you expected.
 For instance, we might find that we've written

 ``` inform7
 The red door is west of Foo and east of Bar.